-Building a transactional virtual assistant does not necessarily mean automating all possible transactions.
+Building a transactional virtual assistant does not necessarily mean total call center automation with all possible transactions.
 Organizations need to take a structured approach and use data to prioritize key transactions that are high-volume and high-impact.
 This will help them deliver more value to their customers and move them closer to meeting their business objectives.

 From linear, to flexible and cyclic conversations